Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/vpc/README.md

 Explain:

 - Why NAT gateways must be in a **public** subnet with a route to the internet.
-- That outbound traffic from private subnets appears to come from the NAT IP, while inbound is blocked by default.[web:43]
+- That outbound traffic from private subnets appears to come from the NAT IP, while inbound is blocked by default.
 ---

 ## 4. VPC Peering and Connectivity

 ### 4.1 How do you connect two VPCs using Terraform?

-Use `aws_vpc_peering_connection` and update route tables in both VPCs.[web:43][web:44]
+Use `aws_vpc_peering_connection` and update route tables in both VPCs.
 Example (simplified, same account/region):

 ```hcl